thenasty1337/bloxcash/README.md

 ## Donations

-If you find BloxCash valuable and want to support its growth, consider donating:
+If you find NOVACASINO valuable and want to support its growth, consider donating:

 **Ethereum Donation Address**: `0x00fC876d03172279E04CC30E5edCE103c3d23C1A`